 Our school wasn’t that bad, I didn’t feel it.
-I was in junior high school.
+I was in junior high.
 In fact, the school gave a special farewell assembly.
 The Mayor of Tacoma was one of the very few people who opposed the evacuation.
 He later became a U.S. senator.
 I think he was one of the very few who opposed the evacuation.

 Why do you think they did so?

-Well they want privacy and maybe they didn’t want to intermingle with the rest of the crowd.
+Well, they want privacy and maybe they didn’t want to intermingle with the rest of the crowd.

 That’s true.
 And what was your first impression of Tule Lake?

-Maybe it’s because I grew up in poverty but I wanted to have some money to buy things I wanted through the catalog.
-The Montgomery Ward’s catalog.
+Maybe it’s because I grew up in poverty but I wanted to have some money to buy things I wanted through the Montgomery Ward’s catalog.
 So, the first summer I was there, I knew there was a waitress job open at our mess hall.
 I couldn’t get a job because I was too young so I used my father’s cousin’s wife’s name because she wasn’t working.
 And I got a full $16 check, which was really good.
 So she would just endorse the check and I would have $16 to spend.
 And that’s how I made three months of my spending money which was great for me.
 Then we went to Jerome and I didn’t work there.
 But when we went to Wyoming, there was a clerk job.
 It was my first clerical job.
-And when school started, I should’ve taken college prep but I figured I won’t be able to go to college because my family couldn’t afford it, so I just took business courses and I only had to go to school half day.
+And when school started, I should’ve taken college prep but I figured I won’t be able to go to college because my family couldn’t afford it, so I just took business courses and I only had to go to school half a day.
 So I took a job for half a day at the adult education supervisor’s office as a receptionist.
 I must have gotten $12 a month in the warehouse, and I got $8 a month working part time.
 I did anything to get some money.

-What did you want to buy with it?
+What did you want to buy?